wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-scripting/includes/4-exercise-javascript.md

     ![The Convert text to datetime action.](..\media\second-exercise-convert-text-to-datetime-action.png)

-1. Reconvert the datetime value to text using the **Convert datetime to text** asction.
+1. Reconvert the datetime value to text using the **Convert datetime to text** action.
 We are deploying this action to create a custom format of the date.

     ![The Convert datetime to text action.](..\media\second-exercise-convert-datetime-totext-action.png)